Eric Sall "Deluge 3", oil, acrylic and pastel on canvas, 60" x 72", 2018

 Eric's most recent exhibition in Kansas City is reviewed here by Elisabeth Kirsch: KC Studio

-Open now, we are featuring Eric and Rachel Hayes in a two person exhibition Affinities.
+In late 2019, we featured Eric and Rachel Hayes in a two person exhibition Affinities.